Project Aim

 Selection of Manuscripts

-Digitization of the Manuscripts
+Digitization of Manuscripts

-By far the largest collection of Lorsch manuscripts, amounting to 133 items, which once formed part of Heidelberg’s Bibliotheca Palatina, are today kept in the Vatican Library.
+By far the largest collection of Lorsch manuscripts, amounting to 133 items, which almost all once formed part of Heidelberg’s Bibliotheca Palatina, are today kept in the Vatican Library.
 In November 2010 Heidelberg University Library opened a digitization centre in Rome in cooperation with the Biblioteca Apostolica Vaticana, on the grounds of the Vatican Library, in order to digitize all Lorsch manuscripts with a Graz Conservation Copy Stand.
 More >>

 Manuscript Descriptions

 The descriptions of the manuscripts are based on existing manuscript catalogues, and on basic secondary literature representing the present state of research.
-They contain, in particular references to the origin and provenance, the exterior, and to the script as well as the content of the manuscript.
+They contain, in particular references to the origin and provenance, the exterior, and to the script as well as the content of each manuscript.
 The compiled information is played into a database.
-Here the Lorsch manuscripts can be systematically studied online.
+Here the Lorsch manuscripts can be systematically searched and studied online.
 Furthermore, PDF-documents of the manuscript descriptions are linked to the presentation of the digital manuscripts.
 More >>